 Import and export

-Imports and Exports in Google Cloud SQL are the same as using the mysqldump utility except that with the Cloud SQL import/export feature, you transfer data using a Google Cloud Storage bucket.
+Imports and Exports in Cloud SQL are the same as using the mysqldump utility except that with the Cloud SQL import/export feature, you transfer data using a Cloud Storage bucket.
 You can import and export one database, all instance databases, or selected data in CSV format.

-Imports and exports into Google Cloud SQL using the import functionality (via a Cloud Storage bucket) can take a long time to complete, depending on the size of the database.
+Imports and exports into Cloud SQL using the import functionality (via a Cloud Storage bucket) can take a long time to complete, depending on the size of the database.
 This can have the following impacts:

 - On First Generation instances, operations are limited to 24 hours.

 In addition, you can perform only one import or export operation at a time for each instance.